whitey-01/opinion-dynamic-simulator/README.md

 ### Runner scripts:
   1. Performs a single simulation on a graph with a specific configuration and creates a folder, named with an auto-generated simulation id, containing:
       - a png rappresentation of the graph
-      - an xml file containing basic information about the configuration parameters (such as id, opinion update rule, bias towards dominant opinion)
+      - an xml rappresentation of the graph (at the end of the process)
-      - an xml file containing the simulation result ( num of rounds needed to reach the absorbing state)
+      - an xml file containing the output the simulation (configuration, number of rounds needed to reach the absorbing state)
-      - an xml rappresentation of the graph (at the end of the process) provided by the graph_tool library
       - a folder containing png's showing the evolution of the simulation (start-stage, 25%, 50%, 75%, final-stage) (stored in output/simulations/<SIMULATION_ID>/evolution_imgs)

   2. Performs a test (multiple simulations on a fixed graph and configuration).
+Creates a folder,named with an auto-generated test id, file containing:
+    - a png rappresentation of the graph
+    - an xml rappresentation of the graph (at the end of the process)
-Produces an xml file containing the configuration, the rounds needed for each            simulation and the average rounds.
-These xml tests are stored under output/tests/<TEST_ID>, where TEST_ID is auto-generated.
+    - an xml file containing the output of the test (configuration, number of simulations executed, average rounds needed to reach the absorbing state)

+Simulations are stored under #*output/simulations/*# Tests are stored under #*output/test/*#

 Opinion update rules available:
 - Majority-Dynamic (update opinion of agent A based on the most diffused one among its neighbours)